dhutapratama/docs/structure.md

 <a name="the-models-directory"></a>
 #### The Models Directory

 The `Models` directory contains all of your [Eloquent model classes](/docs/{{version}}/eloquent).
-The Eloquent ORM included with Laravel provides a beautiful, simple ActiveRecord implementation for working with your database.
+The Eloquent ORM included with Lets provides a beautiful, simple ActiveRecord implementation for working with your database.
 Each database table has a corresponding "Model" which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.

 <a name="the-notifications-directory"></a>
 #### The Notifications Directory

 This directory does not exist by default, but will be created for you if you execute the `make:notification` Artisan command.
 The `Notifications` directory contains all of the "transactional" [notifications](/docs/{{version}}/notifications) that are sent by your application, such as simple notifications about events that happen within your application.
-Laravel's notification feature abstracts sending notifications over a variety of drivers such as email, Slack, SMS, or stored in a database.
+Lets's notification feature abstracts sending notifications over a variety of drivers such as email, Slack, SMS, or stored in a database.

 <a name="the-policies-directory"></a>
 #### The Policies Directory